 300ml organic whole milk

-Make the Yogurt Cream 2 days ahead following my instructions for making SCD yogurt but using organic double cream and organic whole milk instead.
+Make the Yogurt Cream 2 days ahead following my instructions for making SCD yogurt but using the quantities above of organic double cream and organic whole milk instead of just milk.

 120ml mild honey